March 21, 2018

 In two press releases, AWA expresses concern about the Caribou Mountains Wildland Park Planning Advisory Committee (CMWPPAC).
 The committee was commissioned to make management recommendations but has turned that privilege into a lobby effort to allow motorized access and to have the Wildland Park status revoked.
 “The committee’s letter… was signed on behalf of all members even though at least four members, including Parks Canada, do not support revoking Wildland Park status.”

-In a letter to Community Development Minister AWA requests that the Minister:
+On April 7, in a letter to Community Development Minister AWA requests that the Minister:

 • rebuke the Caribou Mountains Wildland Park Management Plan Advisory Committee and its request to revoke the Wildland Park status, and

 • allow representation on the committee from provincial ENGOs.

 On March 31, in an email from a member of the Advisory Committee to Committee Chair, it is noted that Committee member does not agree with the decision made at the Committee’s March meeting to ask the Minister to reconsider designation of the Wildland.